-McDonald Observatory The University of Texas at Austin Recommended Lighting Practices A Collaborative Effort by the Permian Basin Petroleum Association and the McDonald Observatory TABLE OF CONTENTS 1.
-Prepare a Lighting Plan 2 2.
+Recommended Lighting Practices

+A Collaborative Effort by the Permian Basin Petroleum Association, the Texas Oil and Gas Association, the American Petroleum Institute, and the McDonald Observatory

+^{}Much of the language herein was adopted from a Bureau of Land Management Document, "Best Management Practices for Reducing Visual Impacts of Renewable Energy Facilities on BLM-Administered Lands" (BLM/WY/PL-13/013+1340).

+TABLE OF CONTENTS

+1. Prepare a Lighting Plan 2 2.
 Use Audiovisual Warning System (AVWS) Technology for Hazard Lighting on Structures Taller than 200 feet 3 3.
 Use Full Cutoff Luminaires 3 4.
 Direct Lights Properly to Eliminate Light Spill and Trespass 4 5.
 Use Amber instead of Bluish-White Lighting 5 6.
 Minimize Lighting Usage during Construction and Operations 6 7.
 Use Vehicle-Mounted Lights or Portable Light Towers for Nighttime Maintenance Activities 7 8.
+Options if the Need to Flare Arises 8

+Introduction: These recommended lighting practices are a result of collaboration between the members of the Permian Basin Petroleum Association (PBPA), headquartered in Midland, Texas, the Texas Oil and Gas Association (TXOGA), headquartered in Austin, the American Petroleum Institute (API),headquartered in Washington, DC, and The University of Texas McDonald Observatory, located near Ft.
+Davis.
+The PBPA, TXOGA, and API strongly support the McDonald Observatory and the endeavors it strives to accomplish.
+Knowing that dark skies are vital to those endeavors, the PBPA, TXOGA, API, and the Observatory offer the included recommendations to accomplish just that.
+These recommendations are targeted at operations in the Texas counties of Brewster, Culberson, Hudspeth, Jeff Davis, Pecos, Presidio, and Reeves to help protect the Observatory, but are equally beneficial across the industry.

+From all of us at the PBPA, TXOGA, API, and the McDonald Observatory, and in particular from the members of the Dark Skies Initiative, thank you for following these recommendations, and for helping to keep the skies of West Texas dark.

+Regards,

+Ben Shepperd PBPA, President Bill Wren McDonald Observatory, Special Assistant to the Superintendent

+Bow Shyperd Bill When Todd Dapler

+Todd Staples TXOGA, President

+Mike Sommers API, President and CEO

-Options if the Need to Flare Arises 8 Introduction: These recommended lighting practices are a result of collaboration between the members of the Permian Basin Petroleum Association (PBPA), headquartered in Midland, Texas, and The University of Texas McDonald Observatory, located in Ft.
-Davis, Texas.
-The PBPA strongly supports the McDonald Observatory and the endeavors it strives to accomplish.
-Knowing that dark skies are vital to those endeavors, the PBPA and the McDonald Observatory offer the included recommendations to accomplish just that.
-These recommendations are targeted at operations in the Texas Counties of Brewster, Culberson, Hudspeth, Jeff Davis, Pecos, Presidio, and Reeves.
-From all of us at the PBPA, the McDonald Observatory, and in particular from the members of the Dark Skies Initiative, thank you for following these recommendations, and for helping to keep the skies of West Texas dark.
-Regards, Ben Shepperd PBPA, President When Bill Wren McDonald Observatory, Special Assistant to the Superintendent 1.
-Prepare a Lighting Plan Project Phase: Siting and Design It is recommended that a lighting plan be prepared documenting how lighting will be designed and installed to minimize night-sky impacts and impacts on nocturnal wildlife during construction and operations.
-The lighting plan should specify the following: (1) Number of lights and lumen output of each-Minimum number of lights and the lowest luminosity consistent with safe and secure operation of the facility; (2) Alternatives to lighting-Retro-reflective or luminescent markers in lieu of permanent lighting where feasible; (3) Fixture design-Lights of the proper design, shielded to eliminate uplight, placed and directed to eliminate light spill and trespass to offsite locations; (4) Lamp color temperature-Lights of the proper color to minimize night-sky impacts; (5) Standard operating procedures-Minimization of unnecessary lighting use through alternatives to permanent lighting, such as restricting lighting usage to certain time periods; (6) Any activities that may be restricted to avoid night-sky impacts; and, (7) A process for promptly addressing and mitigating complaints about potential lighting impacts Limitations: Safety and security must be considered in developing a lighting plan for facilities and access roads.
+1. Prepare a Lighting Plan

+It is recommended that a lighting plan be prepared documenting how lighting will be designed and installed to minimize night-sky impacts and impacts on nocturnal wildlife during construction and operations.
+The lighting plan should specify the following:

+- (1) Number of lights and lumen output of each-Minimum number of lights and the lowest luminosity consistent with safe and secure operation of the facility; - (2) Alternatives to lighting-Retro-reflective or luminescent markers in lieu of permanent lighting where feasible; - (3) Fixture design-Lights of the proper design, shielded to eliminate up-light, placed and directed to eliminate light spill and trespass to offsite locations; - (4) Lamp color temperature-Lights of the proper color to minimize night-sky impacts; - (5) Standard operating procedures-Minimization of unnecessary lighting use through alternatives to permanent lighting, such as restricting lighting usage to certain time periods; - (6) Any activities that may be restricted to avoid night-sky impacts; and, - (7) A process for promptly addressing and mitigating complaints about potential lighting impacts

+Safety and security must be considered in developing a lighting plan for facilities and access roads.
 The FAA, OSHA, and other agencies may have regulations governing lighting practices that must be considered in designing facility lighting.